 Onychophagia is the medical term for nail-biting, the act of biting the soft tissue, the cuticle and the nail itself.
 Typically, 45% of children bite their nails compared to an average of 5% of adults.
 Studies have shown that it is more common in men, especially during teenage-early adulthood.

 It might be purely a bad habit, but the chances are that if you bite your nails, you are prone to stress, worry, and anxiety.
-It is possible that you only bite your nails in your sleep, in fact, this is a very common habit.
+It is possible that you only bite your nails in your sleep; in fact, this is a widespread habit.

 The treatment for purely the habit is reversal training (hypnotherapy).
 For connections with OCD exposure and response prevention can be used to treat the condition.

 How do bad habits start, and when do they strike?

 Generally, bad habits arise when we are feeling anxious, stressed, restless, tired, hungry, bored, or when you are trying to concentrate on something important.

 We use these habits as a distraction, to take a moment out, and to make ourselves feel better for a moment.

 Although it is often hard to pinpoint the time when it started, the chances are that you got something out of it-it made you feel comforted or better, calmer.